CloudEngineHub/A0/README.md

 ```

 ## Inference
-You can test using your own trained model or the pre-trained model (🤗[A0-1B](https://huggingface.co/JianZhangAI/A0-1B)).
+You can test using your own trained model or the pre-trained model (🤗[A0-1B](https://huggingface.co/JianZhangAI/A0-1B) and [A0-170M](https://huggingface.co/JianZhangAI/A0-170M)).
 ```bash
 # set keyword arguments --pretrained_model_name_or_path, --instruction and --image_path
 bash inference.sh